Natomas Unified Taking Steps To Fire Teacher With Antifa Flag In Classroom

 Gipe allegedly also purchased rubber stamps depicting Josef Stalin, Fidel Castro and Kim Jung Un, among others, with insensitive phrases.
 The district said it found Gipe had used those stamps to mark student work on at least 13 different days.

-Around 100 people attended a school board meeting Wednesday evening to protest and for public comment.MORE NEWS: Pollock Pines, Camino Allowed To Return Home As Some Caldor Fire Evacuations Downgraded
+Around 100 people attended a school board meeting Wednesday evening to protest and for public comment.MORE NEWS: Caldor Fire Growth Slows As Winds Calm; More West Zone Evacuation Orders, Warnings Downgraded

 Parents called for a full investigation and for Gipe to be fired.
 They also called for a change in district policy to prevent this from happening again.